ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex03_CompareForks.md

 #### Step 1 Make a commit describing you homework
 > Go to command line or terminal from RStudio and **add** files you want to commit (submit) by

-`$ git add Homework/blabla.R Homework/blabla2.R`
+`git add Homework/blabla.R Homework/blabla2.R`
 > and **commit** by typing

-`$ git commit -m "My new file for Lesson1/Ex3"`
+`git commit -m "My new file for Lesson1/Ex3"`

 #### Step 2 Make sure you are updated with your fork
 > it can happen, wen you are working from different places (PCs), you forget to update your current work from the Github you worked on different PC.
 Make sure you do this step every time you know you updated something on the Github.

-`git pull origin master -s recursive -X ours # this will update automatically all changes from your Github, but leaves differences you created locally by previous commit`
+`git pull origin master -s recursive -X ours`

 #### Step 3 Push commits to your Github
 > Now you are ready to push your commited homewrok to Github